20s: Student loan debt

 40s: Competing financial pressures

-RATE SEARCH: Pay yourself first!
+Pay yourself first!
 Start getting interest on your savings today by shopping money market accounts.

 50s: Stock market jitters, job market woes

-In your 50s, as your retirement date gets closer, you may get more nervous about the impact of the volatile stock market on your portfolio.
+As your retirement date gets closer, you may get more nervous about the impact of the volatile stock market on your portfolio.

-RATE SEARCH: Never underestimate the importance of a well-stocked emergency fund.
+Never underestimate the importance of a well-stocked emergency fund.
 Start yours today by shopping money market accounts.

 60s: Piecemeal financial planning

-Larry Rosenthal, president of Rosenthal Wealth Management Group in Manassas, Virginia, says that during this decade, you need to focus on ensuring your investment portfolio and other sources will produce a reliable income stream during your retirement.
+Focus on ensuring your investment portfolio and other sources will produce a reliable income stream during your retirement.

 This can be a complicated exercise, so hiring a professional adviser can help make your financial plan more holistic and your retirement more secure.